gkampitakis/go-snaps/README.md

 `MatchJSON`'s third argument can accept a list of matchers.
 Matchers are functions that can act as property matchers and test values.

-You can pass a path of the property you want to match and test.
+You can pass the path of the property you want to match and test.

-The path syntax is a series of keys separated by a dot.
-The dot and colon can be escaped with `\`.
+_More information about the supported path syntax from [gjson](https://github.com/tidwall/gjson/blob/v1.17.0/SYNTAX.md)._

-Currently `go-snaps` has two build in matchers
+Currently `go-snaps` has three build in matchers

 - `match.Any`
 - `match.Custom`